xarnze/widdly/README.md

 (at the very least, the "TiddlyWeb and TiddlySpace components" plugin).
 You will be prompted to save the updated index.html.

+## Changing the storage engine

+Currently the only way to chnage the storage engine is to chnage line 40 in main.go to import a different storage engine and re-build the default is sqlite but you can also use:

+- _ "./store/flatfile"
+- _ "./store/sqlite"
+_ "./store/bolt"

 ## Similar projects

 For a Google App Engine TiddlyWiki server, look at [rsc/tiddly](https://github.com/rsc/tiddly).